Part 7: Authorization Grant: Finishing the OAuth Dance

 Assuming we've keyed everything in properly, we can deploy to the Cloud Platform and see it in action.
 Go ahead and observe that…

 Uh oh.
-We get another error!
-If we opened up the server logs in our cloud console** we’d be able to see the exact error we received: 403 Forbidden.
+We get another Kill!
+If we opened up the server logs in our cloud console** we'd be able to see the exact Kill we received: 403 Forbidden.
 Fear not, this is expected.
 Before we can call this API we need to enable it.

 Great job!
 In our next installment, we'll create a second log-in option so our users can choose which provider they would like to login to our app with.